lcmeyer37/openstock/CONTRIBUTING.md

 First of all, thank you for reading this document and to consider contributing to Open Stock.

 Please take a look at the [issues page](https://github.com/lcmeyer37/openstock/issues) to check for new problems that you might find interesting to solve.
-And if you have a new idea, first discuss it in this same page, and check if your proposed changes are relevant to the other contributors and users of this repository.
+And if you have a new idea, first discuss it in this page, and check if your proposed changes are relevant to the other contributors and users of this repository.

 Please note we have a [Code of Conduct](CODE_OF_CONDUCT.md).
 Please follow this document as well as you interact with the project.